Last updated: 6th February 2021

 Garth loved all the Subway art, especially the tile art.
 Since 1985 each station has to put aside 1% of its budget to public art.
 We saw a great example of this at 14th Street station called ‘Life Underground’ by Tom Otterness.
 Quirky little bronze characters of the Subway are designed to be touched and interacted with.
 Other artists like to use tiles because off their timeless quality.

-New York Practical & Useful Information
+New York Practical Information & Useful Advice

 Phil and Garth’s Top 5 New York City Tips